GrandadEvans/cypress-mailpit/README.md

-# cypress-mailhog
+# cypress-mailpit

-## Forked on 2023-12-02 and not worked on it yet
+## Work in progress (folked 2023-12-02 - working on it gradually)

-A collection of useful Cypress commands for MailHog 🐗.
+A collection of useful Cypress commands for Mailpit 🐗.

 This package supports TypeScript out of the box.